geocoder-php/Geocoder/src/Common/Readme.md

 ### Note

-Since version 4.0 of `willdurand/geocoder` this repository will only contain classes and interfaces shared between multiple providers.

 * This repository is **READ ONLY**
 * Post issues and PRs at the main repository: https://github.com/geocoder-php/Geocoder

+### History

+Just some months before the release of 4.0 of `willdurand/geocoder` we changed the repository to https://github.com/geocoder-php/php-common from https://github.com/geocoder-php/Geocoder.
+The new repository will only contain classes and interfaces shared between multiple providers.
+The original repository is still used for issues and pull requests.

+The new repository architecture allows us to use a [git subtree split](www.subtreesplit.com) from geocoder-php/Geocoder to geocoder-php/php-common and to each provider.

+Version before 4.0 `willdurand/geocoder` will still work as usual, but with the new repository.

 ### Install

+In 99% of the cases you do **not** want to install this package directly.
+You are more likely to install one provider.
+Have a look at [the documentation](https://github.com/geocoder-php/Geocoder) to see the different providers.

 ```bash
 composer require willdurand/geocoder